 At the third formal meeting of the Working Group in Berlin, 15-16 January 2007, a draft version of this report was discussed.
-Recommendations to be made to the Bologna Follow Group were formulated as was a draft text to be incorporated in the London Communiqué.
+Recommendations to be made to the Bologna Follow Up Group were formulated as was a draft text to be incorporated in the London Communiqué.

 One of the main recommendations of the Working Group would be the establishment of a network.
-The form of the network and the mode of operation were discussed, to get a good understanding how this network will actually contribute to the implementation of portability of grants and loans.
+The format of the network and its mode of operation were discussed in order to develop a clear understanding of how it would actually contribute to the implementation of portability of grants and loans.